 People can’t see your Facebook page when logged out of Facebook

-A page that uses restrictions won’t be visible to users that aren’t logged into Facebook.
+A page that uses restrictions won’t be visible to visitors that aren’t logged into Facebook.
 This happens frequently when people view a Facebook page from another app.

-If restrictions are on, Facebook protects users by showing nothing at all.
+If restrictions are on, Facebook protects us by showing nothing at all.
 Disable the page restrictions so that the page can be seen by everyone.

 Remove Facebook page restrictions